Sharing is caring!

 Simple Task Card Ideas for Sorting Work Boxes

 I’m all about simple task box ideas that involve clothespins!
 They’re so easy to put together, and I use them with task cards all the time.
 Clothespins are perfect for our students who need a little extra fine motor practice.
 I have them in all sizes!
 Right now, I’m using them with clip strips featuring items you’d find in the kitchen.
-Students love clipping the clothespins to the matching picture.
+Your students will love clipping the clothespins to the matching picture.
 It’s a great way for them to work on those fine motor skills while staying engaged.

 Here’s one of my go-to simple task box ideas that’s fun and practical!
 All you need is a muffin tin and some colorful shower curtain hooks.
-Students follow an example picture to sort the hooks by color into each muffin cup.
+Your students follow an example picture to sort the hooks by color into each muffin cup.
 It’s such an engaging way to work on color recognition and sorting skills.
 I love how this activity also encourages fine motor control as students pick up each hook and place it in the correct spot.
 It’s easy to set up, and you can switch things up using different sorting patterns or adding a time challenge to keep it exciting.
 This task is a hit with my students, and it’s perfect for keeping them focused and building independence!

 Grab Your Work Task Starter Kit